 I thank my hon.
 Friend for his comments.
 No doubt the Government were listening to the very important points he has made.
 We did not address this in our report, but clearly issues around perinatal mental health and support for expectant mums are very important, including in the area that he mentions.

 The report refers to the Government’s proposal for a four-week time limit for access to mental health services for children.
 My hon.
 Friend will know that access has been a huge issue.
 She talked about unintended consequences.
 What was the Committee’s view on what needs to be done to avoid those?

 Officials in the Department of Health and Social Care told us that they expect that there will be some unintended consequences in seeking to achieve the four-week waiting time target if there are not adequate resources to make sure that the staff are in place to meet these young people’s needs.
 We know from the evidence we heard that right across the country there are already massive waiting times.
 In my own area, for example, 460 young people are waiting 24 weeks just for an assessment, let alone treatment.
-Unless we know that there are going to be more counsellors, psychiatrists and psychotherapists to support these young people, there is no way that the Government are going to be able to introduce a four-week waiting time standard without raising thresholds for young people to access those services.
+Unless we know that there will be more counsellors, psychiatrists and psycho- therapists to support these young people, there is no way that the Government will be able to introduce a four-week waiting time standard without raising thresholds for young people to access those services.
 That is a key recommendation of our report that we want the Government to address.

 I, too, thank my hon.
 Friend for her statement and the work of the Committees in producing this really important report.
 Paragraph 81 goes to the heart of the matter:

 “The Government should consider in its plans whether the role being delivered by qualified professionals rather than teachers should be its first course of action rather than the contingency plan.”

 Does she agree that, owing to the scale, seriousness and severity of mental health challenges in young people, the Government should build a service based around school but available out of school and staffed by mental health professionals?